top of page

 *eligible activity only if in conjunction with another ESG funded eligible activity

 The amount that each Continuum of Care / Local Planning Area is eligible to apply for is the “NC ESG Fair Share''.
-Northwest CoC Fair Share for FY 2025-26 is $119,571.
+Northwest CoC Fair Share for FY 2026-27 is $126,587.
 No more than 60% of total funds of the Fair Share for NC 516 may be used for Emergency Services (Street Outreach and Emergency Shelter).
 While there is a maximum percentage for Emergency Services, there is no maximum for Housing Stability (Rapid Re-Housing, Targeted Prevention and HMIS).
 This means NC 516 may choose to apply for the full 60% of Emergency Response funding or use some of that funding for Housing Stability Activities.
-The chart below shows the funding that NC 516 may apply for during the FY 2025-26 competition and the prescribed limits for each category.
+The chart below shows the funding that NC 516 may apply for during the FY2026-27 competition and the prescribed limits for each category.

 ESG Fair Share: NC 516 Emergency Services (60% max.)
 Housing Stability (40% min.)